-My Mission in all the facets of life, including fine art, is to find the shift.
-The shift is the transformative moment when personal insight ignites and understanding reflects the great mystery or GREAT LOVE.
+My Mission is to find the shift within myself and others toward accessing and understanding the imagination.
+I value arts and community.
 Serious and diligent thinking, specifically CREATIVITY and IMAGINATION are the foundation and the guide to shifting a paradigm.
 This sensorial moment is the muse and the gateway to living the art of life.

 My purpose is to paint effortlessly and often using the sensual and textural colors on a substrate.